 A handful of these replacement shells come with replacement buttons, which are optional but easy to install.
 (We’ll get to that in a minute.)

 There aren’t a lot of Switch Lite shells to choose from, probably because the console is still new and has a unibody design.
-As far as I can tell, Feltom is the only company to manufacture Switch Lite shells, which come in white, Atomic Purple, transparent, and smokey gray color configurations.
+As far as I can tell, there are only a few companies that manufacture Switch Lite shells, but eXtremeRate is your best bet for a wide selection of both transparent and solid shells.
+However, there are also a few nice options from BASSTOP, U Core, and KIWIHOME.

 - Deal4GO Multi-Color Buttons: An affordable set of multi-colored buttons.